What is a Conclusion?

-A conclusion is the final paragraph or paragraphs in a piece of nonfiction writing.
-We can find conclusions everywhere from letters and reports to persuasive essays and speeches.
+We can find conclusions everywhere, from narratives, letters and reports to persuasive essays and speeches.

-Conclusions perform many functions, many of which we will examine throughout this article.
+Conclusions perform many functions, which we will examine throughout this article.
 Fundamentally, they wrap everything up and finish a piece of writing or a presentation.

 Teach your students to write POWERFUL CONCLUSIONS that put a bow on a great piece of writing.
-All too often students struggle to conclude their writing.
-Stumbling, repeating themselves or completely missing the opportunity to make a lasting impression.
+All too often, students struggle to conclude their writing.
+Stumbling, repeating themselves, or missing the opportunity to make a lasting impression.

-This COMPLETE UNIT OF WORK will take your students from zero to hero over FIVE STRATEGIC LESSONS covering.
+This COMPLETE UNIT OF WORK will take your students from zero to hero over FIVE STRATEGIC LESSONS covered.

-Unfortunately, there is no one-size-fits-all formula we can teach to our students that they can use to write any conclusion.
-Conclusions perform several functions and these will vary widely from paper to paper.
+Unfortunately, there is no one-size-fits-all formula we can teach our students that they can use to write any conclusion.
+Conclusions perform several functions, varying widely from paper to paper.
 Some of these functions include:

 - Restates a paper’s thesis and explains why it’s important